briancaffey/RedLM/ARTICLE.md

 ![RedLM Image Q&A](/static/redlm/image-qa.png)

 This shows the final result of the UI I built for the image Q&A feature in RedLM.
 It uses a similar chat layout that the text-based Q&A feature uses, with the addition of the image preview included in the chat log.
 The user query in this example just says “Please describe the contents of the image”.
+This was the first image that I tested when building the image Q&A feature to see if the correct passage can be referenced based on the description of an image.
+This pulled the exact passage and the answer provides details about what happened (a fire broke out) where it happened (at the Gourd Temple) and why it happened (a Monk accidentally set an oil pot on fire).

-Here is a diagram showing the overall flow of the image Q&A feature:
+Here is a diagram showing the overall flow of data in the image Q&A feature:

 ![Diagram of RedLM Image Q&A with RAG and Vision Language Models](/static/redlm/redlm.drawio.png)